ozfortress/ozfortress_docs/docs/rules/global.md

     - moving to Australia having participated in overseas competitions

 **Players should proactively inform admins of any suspicions regarding players.** Failure to perform these basic checks may result in both player and team punishments if an alternative account is discovered.

+### 3.3.2.
+Account Sharing
+Sharing your login details with a third party for use in an ozfortress match, or to provide anonymity for others to disrupt or be abusive, is strictly prohibited and will result in lengthy bans for all involved parties.

+!!! danger "Ban Penalty"
+    **Account Sharing will incur a two year competitive ban**.
+Those found helping players who are currently banned evade their ban using either an Alternate Account or sharing someone else's account will receive the same penalty.

 ### 3.4.
 Out-of-Region Players
 While ozfortress primarily caters to players from Australia and New Zealand, we also welcome players from Asia.